Overview

 Each automation is represented with a card.
 The card provides you with an overview of your automation.
 You can view the following information on the card:

-- At the top right corner of the card, you can find a menu icon that provides access to various workarounds, such as edit, favorite, and delete.
-This allows you to perform any necessary actions on your automation efficiently.
+- In the top-right corner of the card, you can find a menu icon that provides access to various options, such as edit, favorite, and delete.
+This allows you to efficiently perform any necessary actions on your automation.

 - The top left side of the card may display a Warning or Alert icon.
 If your automation malfunctions, you will see a warning or alert icon.
 If the automation runs smoothly without any issues, the icons will not be displayed on the automation card.